stjude/sjcloud-data-transfer-app/README.md

 git clone -b development git@github.com:stjude/sjcloud-data-transfer-app.git cd sjcloud-data-transfer-app

 yarn install                       # install dependencies export NODE_ENV=development        # set the Node environment.
 Can be 'production' or 'development'.
 # set NODE_ENV=development         # if you're on Windows cmd.exe.
-# $Env:NODE_ENV = "development"  # if you're on Windows powershell.
+# $Env:NODE_ENV="development"      # if you're on Windows powershell.
 npx gulp compile                   # compile the frontend/backend code. yarn start:dev                     # start the application
 ```

 Note that we recommend that you use the following environment variables when developing: